carpentries-incubator/lesson-R-packaging/_episodes/034-testing.md

 > You can use it as a template for writing your own tests.
 > Take 10 minutes to:
 > 1. Figure out what is happening inside this test.
 Can you understand it?
-> 2. Write another two tests, just below this one, that checks that addition and subtraction also work.
-Tip: you can copy-paste the current test.
+> 2. Write another test, just below this one, that checks that addition also works.
+Tip: you can copy-paste and edit the current test.
 >
 > > ## Solution
 > >
 > > The test is checking that 2 times 2 equals 4.
 > > This may sound silly, but actually something quite interesting is happening.
-> > The test checks that the `*` operator in _R_ works as expected.
+> > The test checks that the `*` operator in _R_ works and your human interpretation of multiplication are aligned.
 > >
-> > Regarding the tests for addition and subtraction, a possible solution would be:
+> > Regarding the test for addition, a possible solution would be:
 > >
 > > ~~~r
 > > test_that("multiplication works", {